The Confident Eater

 If recipes get more views does this mean they are more helpful in resolving fussy eating?

-Are recipes really the answer to fussy eating?
+Are great recipes really the answer to fussy eating?

-And why is it that recipes usually get double the attention of a blog?
+And why is it that recipes get double the attention of a blog?

 From an experience perspective though, I know that if you are just beginning your push to resolve fussy eating, the most important things to do are not focused on what foods to serve.